telerik/xaml-docs/getting-started/installation/installation-installing-license-limitations-wpf.md

 ## Trial License

-The free trial licenses of all Telerik products are fully functional and will work for an unlimited time but with trial error messages (see below) displayed randomly on the page.
+The free trial licenses of all Telerik products are fully functional and will work for an unlimited time but with a trial message displayed in a popup dialog.

-## Trial Error Messages

-The trial licenses will occasionally display the following message on your application:

-`Telerik UI for WPF trial version.
-Copyright Telerik © 2002-2014.
-To remove this message, please, purchase a developer version.`
+The trial message states that the application uses a trial version of Telerik UI for WPF and prompts you to purchase a developer license.

 ## See Also
  * [Adding UI for WPF to the Visual Studio Toolbox]({%slug installation-adding-to-vs-2015-toolbox-wpf%})